Please note: At your instructor's discretion,

 evidence of a very strong association).

-There can be a close relationship between two
+There can be a close

-relationship is not linear.
-Think about a
+won't measure it if the relationship is not linear.
+Think

-while, each year mean more physical independence,
+a while, each year mean more physical independence, but at

-negative; there is a curvilinear relationship
+is a curvilinear relationship

 between age and physical independence.
-With income
+Calculating a

 and happiness, increases in income initially push

 happiness up consistently.
-However, at a certain
+However, at a certain point (about $100K annually in today's

 dollars), more income doesn't seem to improve or